Jeefuji/rxjs-bus/README.md

   });
 ```

-For more informations, please check [RxJS 6 documentation](https://github.com/ReactiveX/rxjs/blob/master/doc/scheduler.md#scheduler-types).
+For more information, please check [RxJS 6 documentation](https://github.com/ReactiveX/rxjs/blob/master/doc/scheduler.md#scheduler-types).

 #### Acknowledge
-Sometimes, we want to have some informations back after sending an event...
-Ack is here to help you with that, without the hassle of creating event id, or managing callback event lifetime!
+Sometimes, we want to have information back after sending an event...
+Ack is here to help you with that, without the hassle of creating a dedicated event id, or managing callback lifetime!

 ```javascript
   import { BusManager } from "rxjs-bus";